ooyala/native-skin/sdk/README.md

-# ios-skin
+# ios-skin sdk

-The Alice iOS SDK
+The Alice iOS SDK.

+# install

+% cd OoyalaSkinSDK/
+% npm install

+That will download react-native and any other npm dependencies.